TNF Receptor–Associated Periodic Syndrome (TRAPS)

 View Patient Education

-• Mutations in the gene coding TNF receptor 1 (TNFR1)
+• Heterozygous mutations in the extracellular domain of the gene coding TNF receptor 1 (TNFR1, usually TNFRSF1A) (1, 2)

 The mutation leads to aberrant inflammation due to accumulation of misfolded TNFR1 in the endoplasmic reticulum, which activates the unfolded protein response.
-This response is an attempt to correct the abnormal proteins, but it generates reactive oxygen species that trigger inflammation (1).
+This response is an attempt to correct the abnormal proteins, but, in doing so, it generates reactive oxygen species that trigger inflammation (2).

 Symptoms and Signs of TRAPS

-Attacks of this rare disorder usually begin before age 10.
+Attacks usually begin before age 10.
 Febrile attacks typically last 7 to 21 days (average of 10 days) (1).

-The most distinctive features of an attack are fever and migratory myalgia and swelling in the extremities.
+The most distinctive features of an attack are fever, migratory myalgias, and swelling in the extremities.
 The overlying skin is erythematous and tender.

-Other symptoms of TRAPS may include headache, abdominal pain, diarrhea or constipation, nausea, painful conjunctivitis, periorbital edema, joint pain, rash, and testicular pain.
+Other symptoms of TRAPS may include headache, abdominal pain, diarrhea or constipation, nausea, painful conjunctivitis, periorbital edema, arthralgia, rash, and testicular pain.
 Males are prone to developing inguinal hernias.

 Although most episodes occur spontaneously, specific triggers have been reported by some patients (eg, physical or emotional stress, injuries, infection).